karthikraj-duraisamy/karthikraj-duraisamy.github.io/_posts/2016-11-24-android-app-shortcuts.md

 In case the shortcut is been pinned in the Home Screen while we call <strong>removeAllDynamicShortcuts(List)</strong>, then pinned shortcuts will be disabled.

 ### To Disable and Enable the shortcuts?
-<strong>disableShortcuts(List)</strong> will simply disable the mentioned shortcut. <strong>disableShortcuts(List, CharSequence)</strong> will disable and attach an error message to the shortcut which will be displayed as a warning message to user while pressing it.
+<strong>disableShortcuts(List)</strong> will simply disable the mentioned shortcut. <strong>disableShortcuts(List, CharSequence)</strong> will disable and attach an error message to the shortcut which will be displayed as a warning message to the user while pressing it.
 <strong>enableShortcuts(List)</strong> method will enable mentioned shortcuts.

 ### Extras:

-+ When we add or update the shortcuts in background, we have a limitation to do so.
++ When we add or update the shortcuts in the background, we have a limitation to do so.
 For limitation, the counts will be monitored by the system.
-So continuous update from background can be denied once the limit reaches.
-We can always check the limit by using <strong>isRateLimitingActive()</strong>. *This limit will get reset once the app comes to foreground.*
+So continuous update from the background can be denied once the limit reaches.
+We can always check the limit by using <strong>isRateLimitingActive()</strong>. *This limit will get reset once the app comes to the foreground.*
 + We can always get the list of pinned shortcuts by using <strong>getPinnedShortcuts()</strong>.
 + We can always get the list of manifest and dynamic shortcuts using <strong>getManifestShortcuts()</strong> and <strong>getDynamicShortcuts()</strong> respectively.